httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 An alternative service that is discovered to support "http" URIs might concurrently support "https" URIs, because HTTP/2 permits the sending of requests for multiple origins (see {{RFC6454}}) on the one connection.
-Therefore, when using alternative services, both HTTP and HTTPS URIs might be sent on the same connection.
+Therefore, when using alternative services, both "http" and "https" URIs might be sent on the same connection.

 "https" URIs rely on server authentication.
 Therefore, if a connection is initially created without authenticating the server, requests for "https" resources cannot be sent over that connection until